TRWD25

 “Skipper,” Sparks interrupted over the PA again, “video call from the White House.”

 “Can’t Avery think for himself?”
-Joe muttered as Lee, rising, acknowledged via the wall mike that he’d take the call in his cabin.
+Joe muttered as Lee, rising, acknowledged via the wall mike that he’d

 “He sure has been pestering you a lot, Lee,” Joe added.